 Signs of Emotional Abuse:

-- Control: If a person relies on another person to make decisions or feels that they do not have the independence to adequately work on the team without another’s approval, it may be a sign of emotional abuse.
+- Control: If a person relies on another person to make decisions or feels that they do not have the independence to adequately work on the team without another’s approval, it may be a sign of psychological harassment.
 This can include one person or a group of other employees controlling who the person spends time with or how or where they work.

 - Threats: If a person is reporting threats, there may be emotional abuse.
-This can be threats to safety, property, or loved ones, or it may be threats about the person’s position or role.
+This can be threats to safety, property, or loved ones, or threats about the person’s position or role.
 When this is repetitive and is used to control, this is a sign of emotional abuse.

 - Hyper-Critical: While every employee will likely face criticism at some point, an employee-facing constant criticism about their work or other aspects of their life is a sign that someone is facing abuse.
 This may be the way they deliver necessary criticism, or it may be that they criticize things that are not worthy of criticism.